What is the Google Keyword Planner?

 Using MCC is mostly outside the scope of this article.
 All we’re interested in is creating a single advertiser account so we can use the Keyword Planner!

-Click on the account button and click New Adwords accountcreate a new account in adwords MCC dashboard
+Click on the account button and click

 Enter a name for the account – I have an account called “Research” that I reserve exclusively for keyword research and never run any active campaigns from.
 If you plan to ever use this Adwords account to run ads, make sure you select the correct currency and time zone as this cannot be changed after account creation.